The best way to prepare before you head out on the trail, is to go through a checklist of the 10 essentials for kids.

 The Foxelli headlamp is waterproof and has a tiltable light to direct light flow.
 Like the Petzl TIKKID lamp, it has multiple settings.

-Sunburn can happen quickly, so sun protection is an essential item to have on the trail.
+Sunburn can happen quickly, so extra sun protection is an essential item to have on the trail.

 I usually coat my son in sunblock before heading out on the trail.
 Sunblock should be reapplied every two hours or as instructed on the product.